CorStitch: Accessible Video Stitching for Coral Monitoring: Introduction

 \section{Introduction}

-Underwater belt transect videos provide permanent visual records of the condition of coral reefs.
-These videos can be further processed to extract benthic distribution \citep{cpce}, monitor changes in coral reefs \citep{monitoring}, create 3D imagery using photogrammetry \citep{photogrammetry, photogrammetry1}, and validate habitat maps generated by remote sensing imagery and classification \citep{remote, remote1}.
+Affordable underwater cameras have made down-looking underwater video transects a popular method for monitoring and assessing coral reefs.
+Underwater videos provide permanent visual records of the condition of coral reefs, which can be further processed to extract benthic distribution \citep{hadi}, monitor changes in coral reefs \citep{monitoring}, create 3D imagery using photogrammetry \citep{photogrammetry, photogrammetry1}, and validate habitat maps generated by remote sensing imagery and classification \citep{remote, remote1}.
+With the increasing demand for coral reef assessments from local governments and non-governmental organizations \citep{edmunds}, developing a fast, efficient, and accessible workflow in processing underwater transect videos across varying spatial scales would significantly help reef monitoring efforts.

-The Automated Rapid Reef Assessment system (ARRAS) was a program funded by the Department of Science and Technology (DOST) from 2010-2012 which aims to develop technology to hasten the capture and processing of underwater belt transects \citep{shoestring}.
-ARRAS features a banca-towable platform where a waterproof camera can be installed \citep{teardrop}, a GPS echosounder, and stitching software to convert video into georeferenced mosaics \citep{fastimage}.

-In 2019, the Biodiversity Management Bureau of DENR in its Technical Bulletin No. 2019-04 \citep{bmbbulletin} recommended the use of ARRAS for Coral Reef Habitat and Associated Reef Fishes Assessment, and for reconnaissance and mapping purposes.

-The latest stitching and georeferencing software of ARRAS, known as KikoMaan, was licensed by UP Diliman in 2021 to Antipara Exploration \citep{arras_antipara} , a company that provides underwater mapping and analytics services.
+In the Philippines, there are two video-based methods that are used in reef monitoring.
+The Automated Rapid Reef Assessment System (ARRAS) was a program funded by the Department of Science and Technology (DOST) from 2010 to 2012, which aimed to develop technology to hasten the capture and processing of kilometer-long underwater belt transects \citep{shoestring}.
+ARRAS features a boat-towable platform where a waterproof camera \citep{teardrop} and a GPS echosounder can be installed.
+The data processing side of ARRAS involves a stitching software to convert videos into georeferenced mosaics \citep{corpuz}.
+In 2019, the Biodiversity Management Bureau of the Department of Natural Resources (DENR-BMB) in its Technical Bulletin No. 2019-04 \citep{bmbbulletin} recommended the use of ARRAS for Coral Reef Habitat and Associated Reef Fishes Assessment, and for reconnaissance and mapping purposes.
+The latest stitching and georeferencing software of ARRAS, known as KikoMaan, was licensed by UP Diliman in 2021 to Antipara Exploration, a company that provides underwater mapping and analytics services.

-To promote the wider use of the ARRAS method we developed CorStitch, an open-source stitching software designed to generate georeferenced mosaics from underwater belt transect videos.
-Unlike Kiko$\&$Stitch which stitches and blends full image frames, CorStitch stitches horizontal or vertical bands (depending on the tow direction) taken from the center of video.
-Unlike KikoMaan, georeferencing is already built-in in CorStitch providing a turnkey solution for translating underwater videos and GPS tracks into georeferenced mosaics usable in geographic information systems.
-The CorStitch-generated mosaics were validated by comparing two belt transects of the same fringing reef with nearly identical GPS tracks.
-Comparison of the mosaics demonstrated the software's consistent and reliable performance, as evidenced by the identical coral colonies appearing in overlapping and adjacent mosaics.

-We hope that by providing CorStitch as free software more communities and local agencies can perform mapping, validation, and natural capital accounting of benthic habitats in their municipal waters.